-Oil is the major ingredient of mayonnaise, vegan or not.
-You can use various type of oil, but it’s best to use a neutral flavored oil like vegetable or sunflower oil.
+Oil is the main ingredient in this vegan mayonnaise.
+You can use different types of oil, but it’s best to use a neutral-flavored oil like canola oil or sunflower oil.

-For example, if you use olive oil, it will overpower the overall taste.
-If you really want to use and taste olive oil in your mayonnaise, try using only 1/4 to 1/2 cup of olive oil with a more neutral oil.
+If, for example, you only use olive oil, it will overpower the taste of your mayonnaise.
+If you really want to use olive oil, try combining just 1/4 cup of olive oil with a more neutral-flavored oil instead.

 Also, do not use coconut oil.
 You will need to keep your mayonnaise in the refrigerator and coconut oil solidify at low temperatures.

-Soy milk acts as an emulsifier.
+Soy beverage acts as an emulsifier.
 Many of us think that mayonnaise can only be made with eggs, but in some places they even make mayonnaise with cow’s milk.

-So to make it vegan, just replace cow’s milk with soy milk.
-You should only use the unsweetened type to avoid having a weird tasting mayonnaise.
+So to make it vegan, just replace cow’s milk with a vegetable soy drink.
+You should use an original, unsweetened soy beverage to avoid having a strange-tasting mayonnaise.

 Lemon juice or vinegar

-Lemon juice and vinegar add a great taste to this kidney friendly vegan mayo and help stabilize it.
+Lemon juice and vinegar add a great taste to this vegan mayonnaise and help stabilize it.